 In 1974, the Lamas began touring and teaching in the West, which would eventually result in The Foundation for the Preservation of the Mahayana Tradition.
-Lama Yeshe died in 1984, his reincarnation Osel Hita Torres was born to Spanish parents in 1985.
+Lama Thubten Yeshe died in 1984.
+His reincarnation Ösel Hita Torres was born to Spanish parents in 1985.

 Founder and Spiritual Director of the FPMT

-Lama Zopa Rinpoche, FPMT’s spiritual director, is the reincarnation of the Sherpa Nyingma yogi Kunsang Yeshe, the Lawudo Lama.
-Rinpoche was born in 1946 in Thami, not far from the cave Lawudo, in the Mount Everest region of Nepal, where his predecessor meditated for the last twenty years of his life.
+Lama Zopa Rinpoche, FPMT’s spiritual director, is the reincarnation of the Sherpa Nyingma yogi Kunsang Yeshe, also known as the Lawudo Lama.
+Rinpoche was born in 1946 in Thami, not far from the Lawudo cave, in the Mount Everest region of Nepal, where his predecessor meditated for the last twenty years of his life.

-Rinpoche then went to the Tibetan refugee camp at Buxa Duar, West Bengal, India, where he met Lama Yeshe, who became his closest teacher.
-The Lamas went to Nepal in 1967, and over the next few years built Kopan and Lawudo Monasteries.
-In 1974, with Lama Yeshe, Rinpoche began traveling the world to teach and establish centers of Dharma.
-When Lama Yeshe passed away in 1984, Rinpoche took over as spiritual director of FPMT which has continued to flourish under his peerless leadership.
+Rinpoche went to the Tibetan refugee camp at Buxa Duar, West Bengal, India, where he met Lama Yeshe, who became his closest teacher.
+The lamas went to Nepal in 1967, and over the next few years they built Kopan and Lawudo Monasteries.
+In 1974, with Lama Yeshe, Rinpoche began traveling the world to teach and establish Dharma centers.
+When Lama Yeshe passed away in 1984, Rinpoche took over as spiritual director of the FPMT which has continued to flourish under his peerless leadership.

 On April 13, 2023, at 9:30 a.m.
 Nepal time, Lama Zopa Rinpoche entered his final meditation.